patrickvilliger/logout/README.md

 LogOut from your daily business and dive in to your outdoor activities.

-A Logbook for all your outdoor activities
+This Logbook will hold all relevant information to plan further trips or just remeber the best days in your life.

 ## TechStack